-BSC requires its contractors to fully adhere to all safety legislative requirements and any other approved codes of practice applicable to their work.
-When measuring and assessing safety performance of our support service contractors BSC will verify that the requirements set out in the legislation are adhered to.
+Electric Ireland requires its contractors to fully adhere to the requirements set out in these acts and any other applicable safftye legialtion and approved codes of practice.
+When measuring and assessing safety performance of our support service contractors Electric Ireland will verify that the requirements set out in the legislation are adhered too.
+The following are some of the key guidelines that are set out in the Safety Health & Welfare at Work Act (2005) to be adhered to by employers and employees.

-4.1 Roles & Responsibilities
+4.1.
+Roles & Responsibilities